-Based on the severity of the disease Avian Influenza is divided into low pathogenic (LPAI) and high pathogenic (HPAI) strains.
+Categorised by the potential severity of clinical signs of disease in birds, Avian Influenza is divided into low pathogenic (LPAI) and high pathogenic (HPAI) strains.
 LPAI may present with mild or no clinical signs in poultry.
-On the other hand, HPAI strains can cause severe clinical signs such as respiratory signs, reduced food intake, diarrhoea, and nervous signs; and in some cases, HPAI strains can cause sudden death with no other symptoms.
-In layers, drop in egg production and/or poor egg quality has been reported.
+On the other hand, HPAI strains can cause severe clinical signs such as respiratory signs, reduced food intake, diarrhoea, and nervous signs; in some cases, HPAI strains can cause sudden death with no other symptoms.
+In laying birds, reduced egg production and/or poor egg quality has been reported.

 Avian Influenza viruses are classified into subtypes based on two surface proteins, haemagglutinin (HA) and neuraminidase (NA).
-There are approximately 16 HA subtypes and 9 NA subtypes which are used to identify avian influenza viruses e.g. H5N8, H5N6 etc. All HPAI are notifiable to the European Commission and the World Organisation for Animal Health (OIE) within 24 hours of confirmation of the disease.
+There are approximately 16 HA subtypes and 9 NA subtypes which are used to identify avian influenza viruses e.g. H5N8, H5N6 etc. All confirmed HPAI infections are notifiable to the European Commission and the World Organisation for Animal Health (WOAH) within 24 hours of confirmation of the disease.
 These notifiable subtypes can be associated with acute clinical disease in chickens, turkeys, and other birds.
 Other subtypes such as LPAI H6- are not notifiable under the legislation however they still can cause losses in production.